 However, DSA is less accessible and more invasive than CT or MR angiography and carries inherent risks, thus is not routinely a first-line imaging investigation 3.

 Treatment and prognosis

-Given high risk of recurrent ischemic stroke, appropriate management of carotid webs is important.
-Management options include pharmacological therapy, such as use of antiplatelet agents, or surgical therapy, such as carotid stenting or endarterectomy 2.
+Given the high risk of recurrent ischemic stroke, appropriate management of carotid webs is important.
+Management options include pharmacological therapy, such as the use of antiplatelet agents, or surgical therapy, such as carotid stenting or endarterectomy 2.
 Although evidence is limited to a few case series, one study found that rates of ischemic stroke were lower in patients given surgical therapy when compared to a group given only pharmacological therapy 2,7.